 Step 1: Start the Lemon Butter Sauce

-Next, turn the heat to low and add ¼ cup of unsweetened plain almond milk.
-Whisk this with a fork.
-Ensure that the heat is low so that the lemon juice doesn't cause the milk to curdle.
+Next, turn the heat to low and add ¼ cup of heavy cream or non-dairy milk.
+Whisk until combined, making sure that the heat is low so that the lemon juice doesn't cause curdling.

 Step 2: Finish the sauce and cook the pasta